ChirikjianLab/hrm/README.md

 Sparse, Cluttered, Maze, Home, Narrow

 ### Demonstration using real robot in a lab environment
-1. Verified the algorithm in real robot, i.e. project the NAO humanoid robot to the plane, and plan a trajectory.
+- Verified the algorithm in real robot, i.e. project the NAO humanoid robot to the plane, and plan a trajectory.

-## Related Papers
+## Other Related Papers
+- Conference version:
-"Ruan, S., Ma, Q., Poblete, K.L., Yan, Y. and Chirikjian G.S., 2018, December.
+  - "Ruan, S., Ma, Q., Poblete, K.L., Yan, Y. and Chirikjian G.S., 2018, December.
 Path Planning for Ellipsoidal Robots and General Obstacles via Closed-Form Characterization of Minkowski Operations.
 WAFR 2018."

+- Initial algorithmic framework for ellipsoidal robot planning in scenes with ellipsoidal obstacles:
-"Yan, Y., Ma, Q. and Chirikjian, G.S., 2016, October.
+  - "Yan, Y., Ma, Q. and Chirikjian, G.S., 2016, October.
 Path Planning Based on Closed-Form Characterization of Collision-Free Configuration-Spaces for Ellipsoidal Bodies, Obstacles, and Environments.
 In Proc.
 Int.
 Workshop Robot Learn.
 Plan. (pp. 13-19)."

+- Initial work on closed-form Minkowski sums and difference between two ellipsoids:
-"Yan, Y. and Chirikjian, G.S., 2015.
+  - "Yan, Y. and Chirikjian, G.S., 2015.
 Closed-form characterization of the Minkowski sum and difference of two ellipsoids.
 Geometriae Dedicata, 177(1), pp.103-128."

+- Works on Kinematics of Containment (KC):
-"Ruan, S., Ding, J., Ma, Q. and Chirikjian, G.S., 2019.
+  - "Ruan, S., Ding, J., Ma, Q. and Chirikjian, G.S., 2019.
 The Kinematics of Containment for N-Dimensional Ellipsoids.
 Journal of Mechanisms and Robotics, 11(4), p.041005."

-"Ruan, S., Ding, J. and Chirikjian, G.S., 2018.
+  - "Ruan, S., Ding, J. and Chirikjian, G.S., 2018.
 Lower Bounds of the Allowable Motions of One N-Dimensional Ellipsoid Contained in Another.
 ASME IDETC 2018."

-"Ma, Q. and Chirikjian, G.S., 2015, August.
+  - "Ma, Q. and Chirikjian, G.S., 2015, August.
 A Closed-Form Lower Bound on the Allowable Motion for an Ellipsoidal Body and Environment.
 ASME IDETC 2015."

-"Chirikjian, G.S. and Yan, Y., 2014.
+  - "Chirikjian, G.S. and Yan, Y., 2014.
 The Kinematics of Containment.
 In Advances in Robot Kinematics (pp. 355-364).
 Springer International Publishing."